Posterior Oblique Subsystem (POS)

 Course Description: Posterior Oblique Subsystem

-This course describes the posterior oblique subsystem (POS).
-The posterior oblique subsystem may also be referred to as the posterior oblique sling, oblique sling, posterior oblique myofascial synergy, and is similar to the concepts of muscle synergies, myofascial lines, myofascial trains, anatomy trains, myofascial meridians, functional line, spiral line, and the serape effect.
-This course covers a detailed analysis of the posterior oblique subsystem (sling) including anatomy, research, integration techniques, and a sample routine.
+This course describes the posterior oblique subsystem (POS), a concept originally proposed by Vleeming et al. (1).
+However, similar concepts have also been proposed, including the posterior oblique sling, posterior oblique myofascial synergy, and is similar to the concepts of myofascial lines, myofascial trains, anatomy trains, myofascial meridians, functional line, spiral line, and the serape effect.

 The Posterior Oblique Subsystem (POS) is comprised of: